The Shafarevich conjecture for hypersurfaces in abelian varieties: Big monodromy from big convolution monodromy

 The family $Y \to X$ is a family of smooth hypersurfaces.
-Because we have fixed an ample class in the Picard group, and there are only finitely many translates of a given hypersurface up to translation, and because $X$ is a positive-dimensional subvariety of the moduli space $\mathcal M$, it is not the constant family up to translation.
+Because we have fixed an ample class in the Picard group, and there are only finitely many translates of a given hypersurface in a given Picard class, and because $X$ is a positive-dimensional subvariety of the moduli space $\mathcal M$, it is not the constant family up to translation.
 From this fact, and the finiteness of the mondromy of $R^{n-1} f^* (g^* \mathcal L_\chi) $ for all torsion characters $\chi$, we will derive a contradiction.

 Before proceeding, we consider the case where $Y_{\overline{\eta}}$ is translation-invariant by a nonzero element of $A$, for $\overline{\eta}$ the generic point of $X$.
-It follows that the whole family is invariant under the same element. this case, we consider the subgroup of all such elements and quotient $A$ by it.
-The family $Y$ is then a pullback from a family $Y'$ of hypersurfaces in this quotient $A'$ of $A$, and the pushforward from $Y'$ of $g^{'*} \mathcal L_{\chi'}$ is a summand of the pushforward from $Y$ of $g^* \mathcal L_\chi$, where $\chi$ is the composition of $\chi'$ with the map $A \to A'$, so our finite monodromy assumption remains for $Y'$.
+It follows that the whole family is invariant under the same element.
+In this case, we consider the subgroup of all such elements and quotient $A$ by it.
+The family $Y$ is then a pullback from a family $Y'$ of hypersurfaces in this quotient $A'$ of $A$, and the pushforward from $Y'$ of $g^{'*} \mathcal L_{\chi'}$ is a summand of the pushforward from $Y$ of $g^* \mathcal L_\chi$, where $\chi$ is the composition of $\chi'$ with the map $A \to A'$, so our finite monodromy assumption remains true for $Y'$.
 Hence we may assume that $Y_{\overline{\eta}}$ is not translation-invariant by a nonzero element of $A$.

-Let $G$ be the Tannakian group of $Y_{\overline{\eta}}$ and let $G^*$ be the commutator subgroup of the identity component of $G$.
-By Lemmas \ref{lie-irreducible} and \ref{Tannakian-group-simple}, the $G^*$ is a simple algebraic group acting by an irreducible representation.
+Let $G$ be the convolution monodromy group of $Y_{\overline{\eta}}$ and let $G^*$ be the commutator subgroup of the identity component of $G$.
+By Lemmas \ref{lie-irreducible} and \ref{Tannakian-group-simple}, $G^*$ is a simple algebraic group acting by an irreducible representation.
 We have thus verified all the assumptions of Theorem \ref{thm_fin_many_subtori}.
-It follows that for all $\chi$ outside some finite set of proper subtori of the dual torus to $\pi_1^{et}(A)$, which necessarily includes at least one torsion character, the geometric monodromy group or $R^{n-1} f_* (g^* \mathcal L_\chi)$ contains $G^*$, contradicting our assumption that it is finite, as desired. \end{proof}
+It follows that for all $\chi$ outside some finite set of proper subtori $\Pi(A)$, which necessarily includes at least one torsion character, the geometric monodromy group of $R^{n-1} f_* (g^* \mathcal L_\chi)$ contains $G^*$, contradicting our assumption that it is finite, as desired. \end{proof}